-As a young man, Ras Alan left his guitar shop and coffee house in the mountains of North Carolina and moved to Nashville, TN, to learn more about the guitars, mandolins and other stringed instruments he had played, repaired and tinkered with for years.
-He apprenticed with master luthiers that would later run the Fender and Guild guitar custom shops, and spent many hours hanging around the repair shops of George Gruhn and Randy Wood.
-With decades of designing, engineering and building craftsman solar homes and award-winning historic building restorations, combined with years of composing, recording and performing his original songs all over the United States, Central America and the Caribbean, Ras Alan uses traditional woodworking techniques of the past and applies the best modern musical instrument innovations.
+As a young man, Ras Alan left his guitar shop and coffee house in the mountains of North Carolina and moved to Nashville, TN.
+To learn more about the guitars, mandolins and other stringed instruments he had played, repaired and tinkered with for years, he apprenticed with master luthiers that would later run the Fender and Guild guitar custom shops.
+He spent hours hanging around the repair shops of George Gruhn and Randy Wood.
+Decades of designing, engineering and building craftsman solar homes and award-winning historic building restorations combined easily with years of composing, recording and performing his original songs all over the United States, Central America and the Caribbean.
+Ras Alan uses traditional woodworking techniques of the past and applies the best modern musical instrument innovations.
 His Childres guitars are each hand made in his shop in the hardwood forests of southern Appalachia, and each ringing note carries a lifetime full of experience, music and love.
 Click the “Childres Guitars” tab at the top of this page to see photos of his building process and finished instruments.
 The “MoonShine Polish” hand rubbed finish lets the guitar breathe… no plastics or sprayed finishes are used on these instruments.
 Don’t panic.
 Organic!